1. To stop foaming, add ½ teaspoon butter per 4 cup batch.

 4. If, after jars are sealed, you discover you need to add sweetener, lemon juice, calcium water, fruit, or juice, you can empty jars into a pan with new ingredients.
 Bring mixture to a full boil, stir well 1 minute and re-can.

-5. Pectin completes its jell when thoroughly cool.
+5. Pectin jells when thoroughly cool.
 If your jam or jelly doesn’t jell well, you have to know why before you can fix it.
 Just adding more pectin may not solve the problem.

 6. Color changes over time do not affect flavor or quality.